allegro/axion-release-plugin/docs/configuration/hooks.rst

         }
     }

-Implementing hooks for common tasks would be a waste, this is why ``axion-release`` comes bundled with two predefined hooks.
+Implementing action for common tasks would be a waste, this is why ``axion-release`` comes bundled with two predefined actions.
 If you come up with some useful implementation, don't hesitate to create pull request!

 fileUpdate
 ----------

-This hook can update given file (or files) by evaluating regex pattern and replacing all matches with given replacement.
+This action can update given file (or files) by evaluating regex pattern and replacing all matches with given replacement.
 Most common scenario is to update version in README::

     scmVersion {